beshu-tech/readonlyrest-docs/elasticsearch.md

       signature_key: "your_signature_min_256_chars"
       user_claim: email
       group_ids_claim: resource_access.client_app.group_ids # JSON-path style, see https://github.com/json-path/JsonPath
-      group_names_claim: resource_access.client_app.group_names # JSON-path style, see https://github.com/json-path/JsonPath
+      group_names_claim: resource_access.client_app.group_names # optional, JSON-path style, see https://github.com/json-path/JsonPath
       header_name: Authorization
 ```
 You can verify groups assigned to the user with the `groups` field.
 The rule matches when the user belongs to at least one of the configured `groups` (OR logic).
 Alternatively, `groups_and` matches when the user belongs to all given groups (AND logic).

+To define JWT provider, you need to provide:
+* `name` - (string, required) - identifier of the JWT provider, which needs to be passed in the `jwt_auth` rule

-The `user_claim` indicates which field in the JSON will be interpreted as the username.
+* `user_claim` - (string, optional) - indicates which field in the JSON will be interpreted as the username.
+To define the claim path, use [JSON-path](https://github.com/json-path/JsonPath) syntax.

-The `group_ids_claim` indicates which field in the JSON will be interpreted as the group ID.
+* `group_ids_claim` (string, optional) - indicates which field in the JSON will be interpreted as the group ID.
+To define the claim path, use [JSON-path](https://github.com/json-path/JsonPath) syntax.

-The `group_names_claim` indicates which field in the JSON will be interpreted as the [group name](details/structured-groups.md)
+* `group_names_claim` (string, optional, defaults to `group_ids_claim`) - indicates which field in the JSON will be interpreted as the [group name](details/structured-groups.md).
+To define the claim path, use [JSON-path](https://github.com/json-path/JsonPath) syntax.

+* `header_name` (string, optional, defaults to `Authorization`) - HTTP header name carrying the JWT Token, can be used if we expect the JWT Token in a custom header \(i.e. [Google Cloud IAP signed headers](https://cloud.google.com/iap/docs/signed-headers-howto)\).

-The `signature_key` is used shared secret between the issuer of the JWT and ReadonlyREST.
+* `signature_key` (string, required) - shared secret between the issuer of the JWT and ReadonlyREST.
 It is used to verify the cryptographical "paternity" of the message.

-The `header_name` is used if we expect the JWT Token in a custom header \(i.e. [Google Cloud IAP signed headers](https://cloud.google.com/iap/docs/signed-headers-howto)\)

-The `signature_algo` indicates the family of cryptographic algorithms used to validate the JWT.
+* `signature_algo` (string, optional, can be one of `NONE`, `RSA`, `HMAC` (default), and `EC`) - indicates the family of cryptographic algorithms used to validate the JWT.

 **Accepted signature\_algo values**